 - Don't be too tidy: part of the charm of a prairie planting is the effect of frosty winter weather on seedheads and dead stems, so leave clearing up until February, when you can just chop everything back down to the ground and let it do it all over again.

-Please ask the staff in our Godstone and Betchworth garden centre for more information and advice about designing prairie planting.
+Please ask the staff in our Betchworth and Godstone garden centre for more information and advice about designing prairie planting.